Discovering Librarianship: The Future is Overdue

 - Provide ethnically diverse early career librarians and past participants in national diversity recruitment initiatives with a new level of training and increased opportunity to become leaders in the profession and their communities.

-By 2013, Discovering Librarianship will have significantly increased the profession’s capacity to recruit high school and college students at the local level through a network of in-the-field recruiters; provided the profession with a new set of recruitment materials with which to engage this growing and diverse population; developed a cooperative leads management system for recruitment which can be used by several diversity recruitment programs; and delivered valuable information and support to high school and college students interested in careers in libraries.
+By its completion, Discovering Librarianship will have significantly increased the profession’s capacity to recruit high school and college students at the local level through a network of in-the-field recruiters; provided the profession with a new set of recruitment materials with which to engage this growing and diverse population; developed a cooperative leads management system for recruitment which can be used by several diversity recruitment programs; and delivered valuable information and support to high school and college students interested in careers in libraries.
 The long-term results will include higher visibility for libraries and librarianship and a more substantial pipeline from which to recruit a diverse workforce better able to serve the nation’s increasingly diverse population.